ogorfti/libft/README.md

 ## 🗣️ About

-> _The aim of this project is to code a C library regrouping usual functions that you'll be allowed to use in all your other projects._
-	🚀 TLDR: this project consists of coding basic C functions (see below), which are then compiled into a library for use in other projects of the cursus.
+> In this project, my goal was to create a C library that includes commonly used functions that I could leverage in my future projects.
+I focused on coding fundamental C functions that could be compiled into a library and easily utilized in various programming projects.
+This experience allowed me to enhance my programming skills and knowledge of the C language, as well as provided me with a valuable resource to streamline my future coding projects.

 ### Functions from `<ctype.h>` library